Ren Zhiqiang: Arrest, trial, and imprisonment

+Ren penned an article critical of Xi Jinping.

 On 7 April 2020, the CCP Central Commission for Discipline Inspection announced that Ren was being investigated for alleged "serious violations of law and discipline".

 He Weifang said of the investigation: "It is hoped that the judicial authorities can handle this case strictly and in accordance with the law, and give a convincing demonstration of why the remarks constitute violations of the law and even crimes."

 On 23 July 2020, he was expelled from the Chinese Communist Party, paving the way for his criminal prosecution.
 On 22 September 2020, after a one-day trial, a Chinese court found Ren guilty and sentenced him to prison for 18 years for corruption, bribery, and the misuse of public funds, claiming that he did not contest the charges.
+During the one day trial he represented himself and the trial was held under heavy security as journalists suggested this was due to the stature of Ren as a princeling who dared to oppose Xi.

 On 4 October 2024, Ren's daughter, Ren Xinyi, published an open letter to Xi Jinping on WeChat urging him to release her father on compassionate grounds, citing his deteriorating health conditions due to a serious prostate ailment and worsening asthma.